 Pickleball in pictures: Lancashire pickleball players in action in one of the country's fastest-growing sports

+Kim Kardashian, George Clooney and Leonardo DiCaprio all play it - and pickleball is growing rapidly in Lancashire

-With A-list stars like George Clooney, Leonardo DiCaprio and Ellen DeGeneres amongst the ranks of celebrities taking up Pickleball – it’s no wonder the sport is rapidly growing in popularity.
+With A-list stars like George Clooney, Leonardo DiCaprio, Ellen DeGeneres and Kim Kardashian amongst the ranks of celebrities taking up Pickleball – it’s no wonder the sport is rapidly growing in popularity.

 Described as a cross between tennis, table tennis and badminton, Pickleball is even being talked about as a future Olympic sport.